Oliver Wendell Holmes

 Using the Expectations Technique

-Expectations creates a clear picture of the expectations of the participants for the session.
+Expectations create a clear picture of the expectations of the participants for the session.
 This is a great technique to use for evaluation purposes of your session, as well as to create connections between participants.

 Step 1: Expectations